trawat87/book/chapters/in/aws-elasticbeanstalk.md

 that aims to offer be a one stop solution for fast deployment of scalable web-applications.

-Elastic Beanstalk has been developeed with an idea of allowing developers to focus on code developement instead of the environment set up.
-All the developers need to provide is a working code, beanstalk takes care of providing the platform to run it.
+Elastic Beanstalk has been developed with an idea of allowing developers to focus on code developement instead of the environment set up.
+All the developers need to do is to provide a working code, beanstalk takes care of providing the platform to run it.

 A Variety of Platforms are supported